adrianmuzzi/Man-Horse-Scripts/CrossCounter/README.md

 - ### users
 This refreshes and re-displays the user list.
 Note that if changes are made to a user's display name- this may lead to changes in the list ordering (as it is organised alphabetically).
 Whenever you select a user from the user list,  the 'number' you input to do so is always relevant to the most recent time the user list has been refreshed and displayed.

+This can also be used to quickly see which users have mobile numbers/mail addresses attached to their profiles.

 - ### q
 'q' In the main menu will sign out of MgGraph and exit powershell.